OpenEvalProject/evals/manuscripts/elife-16220/v2/manuscript.md

 ## Results

-## Trisomy 21 causes consistent genome-wide changes in gene expression
+### Trisomy 21 causes consistent genome-wide changes in gene expression

-In order to investigate
+In order to investigate consistent gene expression signatures associated with T21, we performed RNA-seq on a panel of 12 age- and gender-matched human fibroblasts from euploid (disomic, D21) and T21 individuals (Figure 1—figure supplement 1A–C).
+T21 was confirmed by PCR analysis of the chr21-encoded RCAN1 gene (Figure 1—figure supplement 1D).
+We included samples from different genetic backgrounds, ages, and genders, in order to avoid identifying differences that are specific to a particular pair of isogenic or genetically related cell lines and which would not withstand the effects of inter-individual variation.
+To illustrate this point, comparison of one pair of disomic male individuals of similar age yielded thousands of differentially expressed genes (DEGs), with similar numbers of upregulated and downregulated DEGs (Figure 1A–B, Male 1 vs. Male 2).
+However, when the 12 samples are divided into two groups with roughly balanced age, sex, and T21 status, very few consistent changes were identified, thus demonstrating the impact of inter-individual variation within our sample set (Figure 1A–B, Figure 1—figure supplement 1C, Group 1 vs. Group 2).
+In contrast, comparison of all T21 versus all D21 cells identified 662 consistent DEGs, with a disproportionate number of these upregulated in T21 cells (471 of 662, Figure 1A, T21 vs. D21, Supplementary file 1A).
+We also observed an uncharacteristic spike of DEGs at ~1.5-fold overexpression in T21 cells on a volcano plot, consistent with many chr21 genes being overexpressed solely due to increased gene dosage (Figure 1B).
+For comparison purposes, we also analyzed samples by sex which expectedly yielded DEGs encoded on chrX (e.g. XIST) and chrY (Figure 1 A–B; Female vs. Male).
+Sex causes fewer significant changes than T21, with roughly equal numbers of upregulated and downregulated genes.
+Taken together, these data indicate that T21 produces consistent changes in a gene expression signature that withstands differences in genetic background, age, sex, and site of biopsy.
+Of note, when we performed RNA-seq analysis using increasing numbers of T21 vs. D21 pairs, the fraction of chr21-encoded DEGs increased steadily with sample size, accounting for ~12% of the core gene expression signature in the 12 cell line panel.
+However, 88% of DEGs are located on other chromosomes, indicating the existence of conserved mechanisms driving these genome-wide changes in gene expression (Figure 1—figure supplement 1E).

 ![Figure 1.](https://cdn.elifesciences.org/articles/16220/elife-16220-fig1-v2.jpg)

 **Figure 1.:** (A) MA plots displaying the results of RNA-seq analysis for the indicated comparisons (see Figure 1—figure supplement 1A–C).
 Differentially expressed genes (DEGs), as defined by DEseq2 (FDR < 10%), are labeled in red.
 (B) Volcano plots of comparisons in A highlight changes in chr21 gene expression (green) consistent with increased gene dosage effects.
 (C) Manhattan plots displaying DEGs (red) and all genes (black) for individual chromosomes do not show obvious domains of contiguous upregulation or downregulation.
 Shaded areas highlight regions of overlapping upregulation and downregulation (see Figure 1—figure supplements 2A and 3).
 (D) Violin plots of chr21 and non-chr21 DEGs displaying the distribution of fold changes of DEGs in each category. p-values were calculated with the Kolmogorov-Smirnov test.
 (E) Heatmap of all significant DEGs showing clustering of chr21 DEGs (green) around 1.5 fold upregulation in T21 cells.
 (F) Kernel density estimate plot highlighting the probabilities of chr21 DEGs (green, green dashed line indicates median), non-chr21 DEGs (black, black dashed line indicates median), and all genes (gray), of having a given fold change.
-(G) Box and whisker plot of standard deviations of fold changes in DEGs for six pairwise comparisons of age- and gender-matched T21 versus D21 fibroblasts showing greater variation in fold change for non-chr21 DEGs. p-values were calculated with the Kolmogorov-Smirnov test.DOI: http://dx.doi.org/10.7554/eLife.16220.003
+(G) Box and whisker plot of standard deviations of fold changes in DEGs for six pairwise comparisons of age- and gender-matched T21 versus D21 fibroblasts showing greater variation in fold change for non-chr21 DEGs. p-values were calculated with the Kolmogorov-Smirnov test.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/16220/elife-16220-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Description of fibroblast cell lines used in this study.
 (B) Principal component analysis (PCA) of fibroblast RNA-seq samples demonstrates tight grouping of biological replicates.
 (C) Schematic of group comparisons.
 (D) PCR of genomic DNA for the RCAN1 gene encoded on chr21 confirms T21 status.
 RPLP0 is a control gene encoded on chr12.
-(E) Bar graph displaying how numbers of differentially expressed genes (DEGs) encoded on chr21 increase with sample size.DOI: http://dx.doi.org/10.7554/eLife.16220.004
+(E) Bar graph displaying how numbers of differentially expressed genes (DEGs) encoded on chr21 increase with sample size.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/16220/elife-16220-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) Manhattan plot showing most DEGs (red) are not encoded on chr21.
 (B) Example box and whisker plots of chr21 (green) and non-chr21 (black) DEGs. mRNA expression values are displayed in reads per kilobase per million (RPKM).
-Benjamini-Hochberg adjusted p-values were calculated using DESeq2.DOI: http://dx.doi.org/10.7554/eLife.16220.005
+Benjamini-Hochberg adjusted p-values were calculated using DESeq2.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/16220/elife-16220-fig1-figsupp3-v2.jpg)

-**Figure 1—figure supplement 3.:** Manhattan plots for individual chromosomes indicating differentially expressed genes in red.DOI: http://dx.doi.org/10.7554/eLife.16220.006
+**Figure 1—figure supplement 3.:** Manhattan plots for individual chromosomes indicating differentially expressed genes in red.

 A recent report concluded that changes in gene expression caused by T21 between a single pair of discordant monozygotic twins were due to dysregulation of chromosomal domains (Letourneau et al., 2014).
 Thus, we next asked where the ~88% of core DEGs not encoded on chr21 are located across the genome.
 This exercise revealed broad distribution across all chromosomes, with no obvious contiguous domains of up- or downregulation (see Figure 1—figure supplement 2A for a whole genome Manhattan plot, and Figure 1—figure supplement 3 for individual chromosomes).
 In fact, mere visual analysis of DEGs from the individual chromosomes previously claimed by Letourneau et al. to harbor large dysregulated domains (e.g. chr3, chr11, chr19) did not reveal such domains in our dataset, showing instead obvious regions of overlapping activation and repression (shaded gray boxes in Figure 1C).
 Thus, our analysis is more consistent with the report that re-analyzed the data in Letournaeu et al. and questioned the existence of these chromosomal domains (Do et al., 2015).
 In fact, the only region of the genome at which there was clear contiguous upregulation of DEGs was chr21 itself (Figure 1C, Figure 1—figure supplements 2A and 3).